Champions League: Liverpool, Tottenham, Chelsea, Man City, Celtic & Rangers state of play

-The Champions League group stages hit the half-way mark this week - here's the state of play as we head towards crunch time in Europe's top tier...
+The Champions League group stage continues this midweek with matchday four of the group stage - here's the state of play as we head towards crunch time in Europe's top tier...

-The group stage resumed on Tuesday with a battle of Britain where Liverpool eased past Rangers 2-0, in what was the first competitive meeting between the two sides.
-Meanwhile, Spurs were held to a 0-0 draw in Germany against Europa League winners Eintracht Frankfurt.
+The group stage continues on Tuesday with Man City travelling to Denmark to face FC Copenhagen.
+Pep Guardiola's side sit three wins from three at the top of Group G and can secure their place in the knockout phase with a win over Jacob Neestrup's side.

-On Wednesday, FC Copenhagen will hope Manchester City are not in the same form they have shown in recent weeks when they travel to the Etihad Stadium, with the hosts in perfect form so far in their group.
+Also, on Tuesday Chelsea face AC Milan at the San Siro and Graham Potter's side will be hoping to follow up their 3-0 win over the Italians from last week as they look to strengthen their chances of progression.
+Finally on Tuesday, Celtic host Bundesliga side RB Leipzig and a defeat for Ange Postecoglou's side would all but eliminate the Scottish champions.

 Results